 - Refer to the International Trade Centre Standards Map or the Global Food Safety Initiative website to learn about the different food safety management systems, hygiene standards and certification schemes.

-- See the list of Rainforest AllianceUTZ registered coffee actors in Germany to identify interesting players.
-Learn which ones are certified to buy your Rainforest AllianceUTZ certified coffee.
+- See the list of Rainforest Alliance-UTZ registered coffee actors in Germany to identify interesting players.
+Learn which ones are certified to buy your Rainforest Alliance-UTZ certified coffee.

-Besides high-quality, these buyers are interested in your stories from origin.
-This implies that you should know the specifics of your coffee and be willing to honestly share this information.
-Other than that, direct trade may result in more frequent coffee farm visits and product assessments by your buyers, as well as long-term business relations.
+Besides high-quality, these buyers are interested in your stories about the origin of the product, such as your coffee farm, the coffee growers and your processing facilities.
+This means that you should know the specifics of your coffee, from soil management to cup, from variety to processing, from external suppliers to farmers, and you must be willing to share these honestly.
+Other than that, direct trade can result in more frequent coffee farm visits and product assessments by your buyers, as well as long-term business relationships.

 - Learn more about organic farming and European organic guidelines on the European Commission website and the Organic Export Info website.

 - Familiarise yourself with the range of organisations and initiatives that can offer technical support to help you convert to organic farming.
 Start your search by learning about the organic movement in your own country and inquire about support programmes or existing initiatives.
 Refer to the database of affiliates of IFOAM Organics to search for organic organisations in your country.

 - Find importers that specialise in organic products on the website Organic-bio.

 - Try to visit trade fairs for organic products, like Biofach in Germany.
 Check out their website for a list of exhibitors, seminars and other events at this trade fair.